© 2005 – 2018

-Melissa “Missy” Hasley was last seen at a party between 11:45 p.m. and 1:45 a.m. at an apartment complex in the vicinity of the 1700 block of Grand Avenue in Des Moines, Iowa.
+Hasley was last seen alive between 11:45 p.m. and 1:45 a.m. in October 2002 at a party at an apartment complex in the vicinity of the 1700 block of Grand Avenue.
 Earlier that evening, Hasley had attended a party at Oak Ridge Apartments and then later went to the Grand Avenue party.

-The woman who lived at the Grand Avenue apartment was blind.
-Hasley was heard in the bathroom with two other people and then seen sitting on the fire escape.
-Witnesses said they heard the fire door go off, and Hasley is believed to have left the building through an alley door on the building’s north side.
+A blind woman lived at the Grand Avenue apartment.
+Witnesses reported hearing Hasley in the bathroom with two other people, and later saw her sitting on the fire escape.
+The witnesses said when they heard the fire door go off, they believed Hasley left the building through an alley door on the building’s north side.

 No one has seen Hasley since the night of the parties.

-Hasley was involved with drugs and prostitution prior to her disappearance in 2002, but her loved ones have stated she would not have abandoned her three children.
+Hasley was involved with drugs and prostitution prior to her disappearance, but her loved ones have stated she would not have abandoned her three children.

-Hasley does not have permanent teeth; all her baby teeth are still present.
-She has a one-inch scar on her left thigh, an appendectomy scar, has pierced ears, and the left side of her nose is also pierced.
+Hasley does not have permanent teeth; at the time of her disappearance, all her baby teeth were still present.
+She has a one-inch scar on her left thigh, an appendectomy scar, pierced ears, and the left side of her nose is pierced.

 She was last seen wearing a white T-shirt, blue jeans and a beige jacket.